lambdaclass/curse_of_mirra/docs/src/animations.md

 Animation transitions allow the state machine to switch or blend from one animation state to another.
 We can use differents parameters to make a transition happend.
 Such as booleans, floats, etc.

-Transitions have diffenrents settings to setup deppending of what you want, these are the most important.
+Transitions have differents settings to setup deppending on what you want, these are the most important.

 - Has Exit Time: Determinates a fixed time for a animation.
 Ignores any kind of transition parameter.
 - If the Fixed Duration box is checked, the transition time is interpreted in seconds.
 If the Fixed Duration box is not checked, the transition time is interpreted as a fraction of the normalized time of the source state.